RmnSnk/learningpython/README.md

 # learningpython

-Only few trash code to lean python
+Only few trash code to learn python